Equality, Diversity & Inclusion

 - ‘Black-lives’ matter not just ‘Black-faces’ on stage and screen; we value culture and history not just perception.

-- People of Colour should have the opportunity to undertake/study Ethnic Minority roles/practitioners during their training.
+- BIPOC should have the opportunity to undertake/study Ethnic Minority roles/practitioners during their training.

 - Our students are talented, work hard and deserve their successes.
 No Person of Colour should have these successes limited or attributed to skin colour.